-Sri Lanka, the island of exotic gems, has a colorful gem mining and trading history of at least 2500 years, if not more.
+Sri Lanka, the island of exotic gems, has a colourful gem mining and trading history of at least 2500 years, if not more!
 It was once called Rathnadweepa which means Gem Island in Sinhalese.
 Persian traders endearingly referred to the island as Serendip; presumably because the discovery of such magnificent treasures leads to happiness, good fortune and luck.

-Sri Lanka is the only country that has been producing a seemingly never ending supply of high quality gemstones.
-It also has the highest density of gem deposits in relation to its landmass with 90% of the landmass said to be composed of gem bearing Pre Cambrian rock.
+Sri Lanka is the only country that has been producing a seemingly never ending supply of high quality gemstones including sapphires.
+It also has the highest density of gem deposits in relation to its landmass with 90% of the landmass said to be composed of gem bearing Pre-Cambrian rock.

 Whilst the country produces many different types of gemstones, sapphire is the most celebrated.
 Virtually all colours of sapphires are found in Sri Lanka.
-The rarest and dearest of all is Padmaraga (also known as Padparadscha), a word derived from Sanskrit, meaning lotus colour, signifying the vibrant coral tones reflected by the stone.
+The rarest and dearest of all is Padmaraga, also known as Padparadscha sapphire, a word derived from Sanskrit meaning lotus colour, signifying the vibrant coral tones reflected by the stone.
 Light to medium blue sapphires are the most desired blue sapphires from Sri Lanka.
 They generally attract a higher price amongst all hues of blue sapphires.
-In the past this colour was commonly referred to as 'cornflower blue' but due to varying opinions about the colour we no longer use this term.
+In the past this colour was commonly referred to as 'cornflower blue'.
 Some of the world’s largest sapphires are from Sri Lanka.
 In fact, the world’s three largest faceted blue sapphires are all from Sri Lanka; “Blue Giant of the Orient” (466 carats), “Logan Blue Sapphire” (423 carats - as pictured on the right) and “Blue Belle of Asia” (400 carats).

 Apart from faceted gemstones, giant star sapphires are also found in Sri Lanka.